-A haunting encounter occurs today while hiking alone along a path towards an abandoned village.
-Busy pulling a blood engorged leech off my leg and not paying close attention to the path before me, I suddenly look up to see, about a meter in front of my foot, a menacing six foot black cobra!
-Mercifully, the toxic terror seems uninterested, and slithers back into the greenery.
+A memorable encounter occurs today while hiking alone along an unpeopled jungle path.
+Busy trying to pull a blood engorged leech off my leg, I’m not paying attention to the path before me and suddenly look up to see, about a meter in front of my foot, a menacing six foot black cobra!
+Mercifully, the toxic terror seems in a non-combative mood, and slithers back into the greenery.
 The petrifying encounter leaves me playing castanets with my knees, and hoping my underwear is still intact.
 They say that ‘fear’ is 80% mental and the other 20% is in your head; but in this case, fear equates to ‘Fuck Everything And Run’!

-Faster than a Cuban on a speedboat headed for Miami, I return to camp and describing my confrontation, I’m informed I’ve been very fortunate, as the description matches that of a ‘spitting cobra’; one of the most aggressive and deadly of snakes.
-It seems this legless terror can spit venom with lethal accuracy into the eye of its prey from up to eight feet away, and after blinding the target, it delivers a fatal strike.
+Faster than a Cuban on a speedboat headed for Miami, I return to camp, and describing my confrontation, am informed I’ve been very fortunate as the description matches that of a ‘spitting cobra’; one of the most aggressive and deadly of snakes.
+It seems this legless terror can spit venom with lethal accuracy into the eye of its prey from up to eight feet away, and after blinding the target it delivers a fatal strike.
 A chill ripples across my skin, thinking about how close I was to having the lethal venom-chucker seriously ruin my day!

 The jungle assuredly offers great adventure; but for now, I’m good!
 Sadly, after boating to Ko Samui, it doesn’t take long to realize this island is another example of a once idyllic spot turned into a cesspool from the ravages of tourism.
-It’s a mess of cheap bars and cheaper women; beaches strewn with needles and beer caps; and a surplus of Europeans flesh-wobbles looking like beached albino seals in their ill-fitting speedos.
+It’s a mess of cheap bars and cheaper women; beaches strewn with needles and beer caps; and a surplus of Europeans flesh-wobbles in ill-fitting speedos, looking like beached albino seals.

 The island’s heavy sex trade is quite apparent.
-Wearing about as little as the law will allow; a plentitude of painted girls of pleasing proportions and perfectly positioned protuberances, prowl for potential prospects; hoping to climb the ladder of success wrong by wrong.
-While out on a run between 6 and 7 a.m., I’m propositioned three times; and then a fourth on my way for breakfast!
-To these eager beavers, it’s quite obvious that sex is no more serious than a sneeze; time for another boat to a place more remote.
+Wearing about as little as the law will allow, a plentitude of painted girls of pleasing proportions and perfectly positioned protuberances, prowl for potential prospects; hoping to climb the ladder of success wrong by wrong.
+While out on a run between 6 and 7 a.m., I’m propositioned three times, and then a fourth on my way to eat breakfast!
+To these eager beavers, it’s quite obvious that sex is no more serious than a sneeze.
+Time for another boat; to a place more remote.

 The fish tale Jack tells me, is that they saw one of these fish get out of a car it was driving, so they tried to take him for a drink.
 It seems the bartender knew the fish, but wouldn’t serve him because he speaks only ‘Finish’, and is lured into trouble after a couple of rums.
 Apparently the fish is a bit of a slimy dude, known to get into fishticuffs if his bill comes to over a fin!
 Seriously, one has to wonder, first its flying fish, then its walking fish; what the hell, don’t fish just swim anymore?
 Ahh yes, Rum; because no great conversation ever started with a salad!
 Another round please!

-Meeting the gang at the ferry, they’re shocked by the darkness of my sun-stained skin as I lead them along the shore to the bungalows to indulge in an alcoholized reunion, and make plans for a snorkeling trip tomorrow.
-Hours later we decide to call it a day, before we end up wearing the toilet as a hat!
+Meeting the gang at the ferry, they’re shocked by the darkness of my sun-stained skin as I lead them along the shore to the bungalows.
+Indulging in a generous alcoholized reunion, we make plans for a snorkeling trip tomorrow then decide to call it a day, before we end up wearing the toilet as a hat!

-Today, with a hangover so bad my hair hurts; we’re aboard a long-tailed boat powered by a muffler-less car engine that sounds a lot like a hiccupping chainsaw!
+Today, with a hangover so bad my hair hurts; we’re aboard a long-tailed boat powered by a muffler-less car engine, sounding a lot like a hiccupping chainsaw!
 Dolphins cavort in front of the boat’s bow as we motor between the craggy cliffs.
-Eventually we get some relief from our temple-thudding journey when we drop anchor in a secluded beautiful briny bay and plunge into the depths to snorkel amidst a stupefying selection of stunning tropical scales and tails.
+Eventually we get some relief from our temple-thudding journey when we drop anchor in a beautiful briny bay and plunge into the depths to snorkel amidst a stupefying selection of stunning tropical scales and tails.

-After spending a few days in Ao Nang and Railay Bay we return to Phuket, where out wandering after dinner, Richard and I accidentally stumble into a brothel.
+After a few days in Ao Nang and Railay Bay, we return to Phuket, where out wandering after dinner, Richard and I accidentally stumble into a brothel.
 Yes, an accident; Scout’s honor!
-Ass-ending a set of stairs we come to a flesh farm with a bevy of caramel-skinned joy-girls clad in lingerie, flaunting shiny white teeth and near perfect bodies.
+Ass-ending a set of stairs, we come to a flesh farm with a bevy of caramel-skinned joy-girls clad in lingerie; flaunting shiny white teeth and near perfect bodies.
 Seconds later, as our wives appear; their 1000 watt smiles are not only dimmed, but completely extinguished.
-Obviously sour at her loss of a business opportunity, the old mamasan in charge starts muttering some hostile Thai mumbo-jumbo, punctuated by flailing arms that give the appearance she’s performing a drunken backstroke!
-An interesting end to our time in the country.
+Obviously sour at her loss of a business opportunity, the old ‘mamasan’ in charge starts muttering some hostile Thai mumbo-jumbo; punctuated by flailing arms that give the appearance she’s performing a drunken backstroke!

-A short flight deposits us on our old stomping grounds of Bali, Indonesia, which I won’t go on about, since my month here is mainly work related; and you’ve previously heard me rapturously babble on about Bali ad nauseam.
+A short international flight deposits us on our old stomping grounds of Bali, Indonesia.
+Since my month here is mainly work related, I’ll keep my comments short, as you’ve previously heard me rapturously babble on about Bali ad nauseam.
 However, I will mention two thought-provoking occurrences.

 Over the last couple of months we’ve collected many interesting experiences, but none more vivid than the unnerving spectacle of witnessing a thief murdered right before our eyes in Kuta.
-Only during the last few trips to Bali did we become aware of this ritual called ‘maling’; which means thief.
-Apparently, most of the crime here is caused by more-or-less moral-less thugs from the islands of Java, Lombok, and Sumatra who come to Bali looking for work, but when none is to be found, often resort to stealing from tourists.
+Only during the last few trips to Bali have we become aware of this ritual called ‘maling’; which means thief.
+Apparently, most of the crime here is caused by more-or-less moral-less thugs from the islands of Java, Lombok, and Sumatra.
+They come to Bali looking for work, but when none is to be found, often resort to stealing from tourists.

 The Balinese believe their island must remain a safe haven for tourists, as without the foreign dollars, businesses will close and they won’t have money to buy petrol or rice.
-Since the police system is abysmally inept, locals take matters into their own hands, and when a robbery is witnessed, scream ‘MALING’; with the thief then chased by everyone, and if caught, savagely beaten to death on the spot by the mob.
+Since the police system is abysmally inept, locals take matters into their own hands.
+When a robbery is witnessed they scream ‘MALING’, with the thief then chased by everyone, and if caught, savagely beaten to death on the spot by the mob.

 It has been an arduous month in Bali, with the majority of time dedicated to my importing business.
-This complicated task has been even more difficult as I’ve been plagued the entire time with a bug diagnosed as Moraxcella.
+This complicated task has been even more difficult by being plagued the entire time with a bug diagnosed as Moraxcella.
 Pneumonia in Bali?
 Clearly, I have not been swilling enough rum to obliterate the microscopic entities declaring a nasty jihad upon my system!
-And so, with our cargo now finished, so too are we; it’s time to pack our bags and head back home, where yesterday awaits.
+And so, with our cargo now finished, so too are we; it’s time to traverse the time zones back home, where yesterday awaits.